s-mujtaba-haider/AI-Project/README.md

 ## Preprocessing
 Before feeding the data into the deep learning models, several preprocessing steps are performed:
 - **Normalization**: All features are normalized to ensure that they are on the same scale, preventing any particular feature from dominating the others.

+- ##Non-stationary Data:<br>
+To handle non-stationary data, the following preprocessing steps were implemented:
+<br><br>

+Normalization: <br><br>
+MinMaxScaler was used to scale the features to a specific range (0, 1).
+Normalizing the data helps in stabilizing the training process and improving convergence.
+<br><br>
+Handling Missing Values: Missing values were filled with the mean of the column to ensure that the dataset is complete before training the models.
+<br><br>
+Feature Engineering: <br><br>No explicit feature engineering was performed in the provided code.
+However, extracting relevant features from the time-series data can help in capturing meaningful patterns and trends.
+Feature engineering techniques such as rolling window statistics, technical indicators (e.g., moving averages, RSI), and lagged features can be explored to capture the underlying patterns in the data better.
 - **Sequence Generation**: The dataset is split into sequences of fixed length, with each sequence representing a window of historical data.
 This step is crucial for training the sequential models like RNN, LSTM, BiLSTM, and GRU.

 ## Deep Learning Models